pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 `
 ```

-For a list of all features, refer to [Available features](/docs/sdks/rust#available-features).

-### Available in features
+Available in features: default, full, subscribe.

-defaultfullsubscribe
+Behavior:

-- Opens a TCP socket and streams messages/events for specified entities.
+- Opens a long-lived connection to receive messages/events on specified entities.
-- Configure with subscribe_key at initialization.
+- Requires subscribe_key at initialization.
+- New messages are received after subscribe() completes.
-- Use with_retry_policy() to auto-reconnect and attempt retrieval of available messages on disconnect.
+- Optional with_retry_policy() can reconnect and best-effort retrieve available messages after disconnects.

 ### Subscription scope

-Two types:
-- Subscription: entity-scoped (for example, a single channel).
+- Subscription: entity-level scope (for example, a channel).
-- SubscriptionSet: client-scoped; can include multiple subscriptions.
-One event listener can receive all message types.
+- SubscriptionSet: client-level scope on a pubnub instance; can include multiple subscriptions.

+Use event listeners to receive updates; see Event listeners.

 ### Create a subscription

-An entity-level `Subscription` allows you to receive messages and events for only that entity for which it was created.

 ```
 `// entity-based, local-scoped